MicrosoftDocs/edge-developer/README.md

 <!-- ====================================================================== -->
 ## Contributing

 This repo, `edge-developer`, is the repository for the source Markdown files for the Microsoft Edge Developer documentation.
 The resulting rendered documentation is hosted at [Microsoft Edge documentation](https://docs.microsoft.com/microsoft-edge/developer/).
 This repo also includes the hub page for the Microsoft Edge Enterprise documentation and the Microsoft Edge Developer documentation.
-The source files for the Microsoft Edge Enterprise documentation are not in this repo, but are in the [Edge-Enterprise](https://github.com/MicrosoftDocs/Edge-Enterprise) repo.
+The source files for the Microsoft Edge Enterprise documentation aren't in this repo, but are in the [Edge-Enterprise](https://github.com/MicrosoftDocs/Edge-Enterprise) repo.

 If you want to include new coverage or have feedback, consider [contributing](CONTRIBUTING.md).
 You can edit the existing content, add new content, or report new [issues](https://github.com/MicrosoftDocs/edge-developer/issues).
 The Microsoft Edge team reviews a look at your suggestions and works to incorporate the suggestions into the docs.